imarag/seismo-website/reactapp/src/markdowns/compute-fourier-on-window.md

 # Reading the Input Data

-In this article we will make use of the Obspy Python library to apply the seismological computations and the Python Matplotlib library to plot the waveform time series.
+In this article we will make use of the ObsPy Python library to apply the seismological computations and the Python Matplotlib library to plot the waveform time series.
 For this reason, we will start by initializing the libraries that we will use throughout the rest of the article:

 ```py
     import matplotlib.pyplot as plt